sudoNass/ROS-on-Ubuntu-VirtualBox/README.md

 ## Second step: Downloading Ubuntu

-Ubuntu Desktop is a Linux distribution and we need it in our next projects we will download the Ubuntu Desktop it will be in a disk image format
+Ubuntu Desktop is a Linux distribution and we need it for our next projects Ubuntu Desktop will be in disk image format

 ### System Requirements for Ubuntu
 - 4GB RAM or more